tiagostutz/react-boilerplate/README.md

 # react-boilerplate

-A quick start boilerplate for web projects that will use React, Babel ES6/ES2015, JSX and Webpack
+A quick start boilerplate for web projects that uses React, Babel ES6/ES2015, JSX and Webpack

 ## Using this boilerplate